Penelope1rose/watson-assistant-demo/README.md

 ![assistant diagram](/images/image1.png)

+#### Add a search skill

+Import the virtual insurance assistant skill from a JSON file in your cloned repo.
+From your Assistant panel:

 Create a new skill by clicking on  **Create a Skill**  >  **Create new**  >  **Import skill**  > and upload  [`car_workspace.json`](https://github.com/watson-developer-cloud/car-dashboard/blob/master/training/car_workspace.json)  with the option  **Everything**.